deoxys94/Cobol-learning/personalProjects/2.1-SeriesNumericas/readme.md

-# ssdcalc.cob
+# sernum.cob

-COBOL program that calculates (Based on the formulas provided by [www.wintelguy.com](https://wintelguy.com/dwpd-tbw-gbday-calc.pl)) how much data can be written safely to your SSD every day.
-The program accepts three parameters as inputs:

-1. Capacity of the drive (GB).
-2. TBW of the drive.
-3. Warranty of the drive (Years).
+COBOL program that accepts accepts a series of numeric entries.
+After entering the series, the program shows the user the total of the numbers as well as the average.